Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + The premium version also got an advanced extension which adds more game to the bot.
     It contains the following features:
     + This one works on a multi-user mode with 3+ bots.
 It follows a master-slave system where one master bot can trigger the commands on multiple slave selfbots.
-    + `Best_stats` command to check for the pokemon which has the best total stats or a specific stat like Speed, Attack among your fav list or list of ids.
+    + `Best_stats` command to check for the Pokemon which has the best total stats or a specific stat like Speed, Attack among your fav list or list of IDs.
 Pretty useful for the traders.
-    + `Incubate` command to automatically level up all the pokemon in your fav list or list of ids, through the autospammer module.
-You don't need to check for the level of your pokemon and manually switch to the next one anymore.
+    + `Incubate` command to automatically level up all the Pokemon in your fav list or list of IDs, through the autospammer module.
+You don't need to check for the level of your Pokemon and manually switch to the next one anymore.
-    + `iter` command to chain a series of pokecord commands for a list of ids.
+    + `iter` command to chain a series of pokecord commands for a list of IDs.
     + `sudo_exec` and `sudo_echo` commands for the master-slave control.
     + `sudo_duel` command for launching multiple duels at once.
   + The current price for this extension is just $10 and will change with demand, just like the premium version.